Welcome to the final segment of my countdown. If you’d like to check out part one first, click here. Otherwise, enjoy!

 Why it’s good: The pursuit of happiness has long been a desire for many people.
-But what does this actually mean for you?
+But what does this mean for you?
 And how do you know if you feel it?
 Is it a sense of satisfaction with your overall life, or just a fleeting sensation or feeling that can disappear as quickly as it arises?
 This book can answer all of these questions plus more.

-Read it if: You have ever wondered if there is more to life, or wished that you could be happier on a more regular basis.
+Read it if: You have ever wondered if there is more to life or wished that you could be happier on a more regular basis.

 6. ‘Selfie: How We Became So Self-Obsessed and What It’s Doing to Us‘ by Will Storr (2017).
 Goodreads star rating = 4.17/5.

-Why it’s good: In modern day Western culture we have more material possessions than we have ever had before, and yet we are also more miserable than we have ever been before.
-Depression, anxiety, insomnia and suicide have all increased over the past 50 years, and narcissism rates continue to rise exponentially too.
-Could this be due to our increased self-obsession and the ongoing negative impact of the self-esteem movement of the 1970s.
+Why it’s good: In modern-day Western culture we have more material possessions than we have ever had before, and yet we are also more miserable than we have ever been before.
+Depression, anxiety, insomnia, and suicide have all increased over the past 50 years, and narcissism rates continue to rise exponentially too.
+Could this be due to our increased self-obsession and the ongoing negative impact of the self-esteem movement of the 1970s?
 Storr seems to think so.

-What we really need is to believe in something bigger than ourselves, to find a sense of belonging and community again, and to accept ourselves for who we are.
-By understanding our temperament, personality, strengths and weakness, and values, we can then make the connections with others and changes within ourselves that actually lead to true satisfaction in life, rather than blindly just trying to keep up with the Joneses.
+What we need is to believe in something bigger than ourselves, to find a sense of belonging and community again, and to accept ourselves for who we are.
+By understanding our temperament, personality, strengths and weakness, and values, we can then make the connections with others and changes within ourselves that lead to real satisfaction in life, rather than blindly just trying to keep up with the Joneses.

 Read it if: If you want to learn more about when and how we became obsessed with ourselves and the damage that this obsession can cause.